Support During & Post Covid Crisis.

 At Rainbows Bereavement Support GB we are committed to supporting young people and adults grieving a significant and often devastating loss in their lives.
 During these difficult and uncertain times caused by the Coronavirus pandemic we are striving to support all who need our advice and guidance.

-Our Resource Centre staff have returned to normal full time working (Monday to Thursday) from the 1st September 2020.
-The Resource Centre will continue to operate as normal during the December Lockdown.
+Our Resource Centre staff have returned to normal full time working (Monday to Thursday) from the 8th March 2021.

 If you would like to order additional Rainbows materials you can place orders directly at our Rainbows GB National Resource Centre ( 0161 624 2269) firstname.lastname@example.org